 I don’t know why it still surprises me when someone tells me they never use any sort of a calendar or planner.
 Perhaps it’s because I have never been able NOT to use a calendar, and admittedly I am a bit time-obsessed, but still…how do people keep it all in their heads?

-Listen: [points to his head] This is my hard-drive, and it only makes sense to put things in there that are useful.
+Sherlock: Listen [points to his head], this is my hard-drive, and it only makes sense to put things in there that are useful.
 Really useful.
 Ordinary people fill their heads with all kinds of rubbish, and that makes it hard to get at the stuff that matters!
 Do you see?

-John Watson did not win that argument, but is Sherlock really so wrong?
+Watson did not win that argument, but is Sherlock really so wrong?
 While the appointments we jot down in a central location may not exactly equate to “rubbish”, the practice does allow our brains some room and opportunity to focus on other, in-the-moment issues.
 Then too, critical times and dates can easily get knocked out by other brain “rubbish”, like the distraction of a new season of your favorite show.
-You’re sitting at home binging when you should be at your dermatology appointment, or a meeting at school, or a lunch date.
+You’re sitting at home binging The Queen’s Gambit when you should be making your dermatology appointment, or a meeting at school, or leaving for your shift.

-My husband tells the story of how he never used a calendar until one dreaded day in college when he discovered that he had booked himself for two gigs at the exact same time.
-The two commitments were retained in his brain, but the dates and times they were connected to, for whatever reason (pondering midterms, after-game parties, slogging through a music history text, whatever) were not.
+My husband often tells the story of how he never used a calendar in college — until the fateful day when he discovered that he had booked himself for two gigs at the exact same time.
+The two commitments were retained in his brain, and he’d been to rehearsals for both.
+But the dates and times they were connected to, for whatever reason (pondering midterms, after-game parties, slogging through a music history test, whatever) were not retained – lost somewhere in the downloads.
 Not a pretty result, but an excellent (if painful) learning opportunity.
 From there on out a planner became an essential tool.

 Maybe a boring, clear glass isn’t your thing (or should I say – ha – “cup of tea”?).
 Perhaps it’s a carafe, a jug, a stein, a hollowed-out gourd.
 It matters not.
 Whatever you choose to pour your schedule into just needs to be functional and appropriate for you.
 Your calendar container might be digital, physical, 3-ring, spiral bound, weekly, monthly, etc. – if you have gone years without one, you might be surprised at all of the current options.
 Don’t let the myriad choices become more brain rubbish: you just want it to be easy to plug things in and get those things back out when you need them.